JuliaLang/julia/doc/manual/types.rst

              qux::Float64
            end

-Fields with no type annotation default to ``Any``, and can accordingly hold any type of value.
+Fields with no type annotation default to :obj:`Any`, and can accordingly hold any type of value.

 New objects of composite type ``Foo`` are created by applying the